lxqt/lxqt-admin/README.md

 ## Usage

-Both GUIs can be launched from GUI "Configuration Center" of [lxqt-config](https://github.com/lxde/lxqt-config) and are available in LXQt panel's main menu at Preferences - LXQt settings as well.
+Much like similar tools provided by [lxqt-config](https://github.com/lxde/lxqt-config) the tools of lxqt-admin can be launched from the [Configuration Center](https://github.com/lxde/lxqt-config#configuration-center) as well as from the panel's main menu - Preferences - LXQt settings.

 The actual usage should be self-explanatory.
 To apply settings the GUI of the polkit authentication agent that's in use is launched to acquire the root password.